jackdewinter/pymarkdown/newdocs/src/plugins/rule_md014.md

 ## Summary

-Dollar signs used before commands without showing output.
+Require output lines in code blocks prefixed with `$`.

 ## Reasoning

-### Portability/Readability
+### Readability

-The primary reason for enabling this rule is that code blocks with bash-style script text are visibly more readable when the `$` indicator for a new script line is removed.
-The exception to this rule is when the script text includes both the input and the output for the script.

-If at least one line without the leading indicator is present in the code block, this rule will not fire.
-This is in consideration of the real-world observations that while a group of commands may not output any data, the likelihood of that occurring decreases with the number of commands provided.
+Terminal simulations should distinguish between commands and output to aid reader comprehension.
+When every line starts with $, it falsely implies a command was issued with no visible result; requiring at least one non-prefixed line ensures output is shown or prompts are removed entirely, improving clarity.

 ## Examples

 ### Failure Scenarios

-This rule triggers if every line within a Code Block element begins with the `$` indicator, after any leading space characters have been removed.
+This rule triggers when every line within a code block begins with the `$` indicator.

 ````Markdown
 ```shell